We’ve all heard the term “a room with a view,” but how about accommodations with a vibrant local aesthetic and a view for your next stay in Phoenix?

 But we’re just getting warmed up.
 Head to check in and you can’t help but notice “Burtney,” Randy Slack's nude Burt Reynolds hanging behind front desk.
 According to Slack, the painting is a salute to Reynolds’ iconic 1972 centerfold in Cosmopolitan.
-Inside MATCH Cuisine and Cocktails, Linda Ingraham’s “Reveries” will greet you.
+Inside MATCH Market & Bar, Linda Ingraham’s “Reveries” will greet you.
 This series of five panels, made out of archival pigment prints, paint and resin, features an image of a relaxed-looking face the artists photographed once upon a time.

 The 105-room hotel also hosts revolving exhibits, which are often teased in the 22-foot glass display near valet.
 We’ve been told this art oasis houses about 300 pieces of art created by more than 25 Arizona artists, and we invite you to fact check that for us.